pirovc/ganon/README.md

 Currently, databases built with `--window-size` will only work with relative values.
 In this case, the relative values are not based on the maximum number of possible shared k-mers but on the actual number of minimizers extracted from the read.

 Using absolute values for `cutoff` and `filter` is advised, since they will incorporate stricter limits defined by the q-gram lemma into your results.
-However, if your input consists of reads of different lenghts, the use of `--rel-cutoff` is advised, since the absolute number of error in sequences of different sizes have different meanings.
+However, if your input consists of reads of different lengths, the use of `--rel-cutoff` is advised, since the absolute number of error in sequences of different sizes have different meanings.
 Note that in this case the use of `--abs-filter` is still possible and advised to better select matches based on the q-gram lemma.

 A different `cutoff` can be set for every database in a multi or hierarchical database classification.
 A different `filter` can be set for every level of a hierarchical database classification.